Orbital Kerr effect and terahertz detection via the nonlinear Hall effect: Two dimensional nonmagnetic systems

 The real and imaginary parts of the a.c.
 BCD and the longitudinal conductivity as a function of the incoming light energy are reported in Figs. \ref{Fig2}(a,b) and (c), respectively.
-In the calculation discussed below, the electric field is applied at $45 ^{\circ}$ with respect to the $\hat{x}$ axis in order to retain the polar configuration.
-While the real part of the BCD converges to a finite but non zero value at $\hbar\omega \to 0$, the imaginary part goes to zero at zero frequency.
+While the real part of the BCD converges to a finite but non-zero value at $\hbar\omega \to 0$, the imaginary part goes to zero at zero frequency.
 In addition, $\operatorname{Re}(D)$ and $\operatorname{Im}(D)$ are concentrated at energies $\hbar\omega \leq 250$ meV, corresponding to the model system's bandwidth.
 The longitudinal conductivity [Fig. \ref{Fig2}(c)] steadily increases with $\hbar\omega$ and remains mostly independent of the spin-orbit coupling parameter $\nu_x$.
 In contrast, both real and imaginary parts of the BCD are highly sensitive to spin-orbit coupling and present a sharply peaked structure.
 Nonetheless, there is no simple relationship between the BCD peaks and peculiarities in the band structure (avoided band crossing and Berry curvature maxima).
 From the BCD, one can compute the Kerr angle and ellipticity, displayed in Figs. \ref{Fig2}(d,e), that show a similar energy dependence as the BCD: at $\nu_x=0$, the peak around $125$ meV corresponds to the maximum of $\operatorname{Re}(D)$ and $\operatorname{Im}(D)$ for the same energy.
 For $\nu_x \not =0$, the average value of $\theta_k$ and $\phi_k$ becomes large by increasing the spin-orbit coupling.
 The high sensitivity of the nonlinear Hall effect and orbital Kerr response on spin-orbit coupling suggests that these properties can be controlled externally with a gate voltage \cite{Du2018}.

 The terahertz current responsivity, defined in Eq. \eqref{resp}, is readily obtained from Fig. \ref{Fig2}(d).
 Contrary to what was claimed in Ref. \cite{Zhang2021b}, the responsivity is frequency-dependent, which means that it can be optimized through band structure engineering.
 The current responsivity obtained at 50 meV ($\equiv$12 THz$\equiv$3.3 mm) is about $10^{-2}$ (A$\cdot\mu$m)/W, midway between GeTe and NbP \cite{Zhang2021b}.